blinklet/learning/data-science/pandas-data-from-database.md

 ### Merging dataframes with outer joins

 When merging dataframes, you may want to include rows from one or both dataframes that do not match on the defined columns in each dataframe.
-This is called at [*outer join*](https://www.freecodecamp.org/news/sql-join-types-inner-join-vs-outer-join-example/).
+This is called an [*outer join*](https://www.freecodecamp.org/news/sql-join-types-inner-join-vs-outer-join-example/).

 For example, imagine that we need to create a dataframe that shows the number of customers supported by each employee.